 Other ways to say: Quiet strength, hidden power

-12. Sword sharp
+12. Sword Sharp

 Meaning: Very quick and smart.
+It describes someone who can think or react very fast.

 Example Sentence: